ni1o1/pybdshadow/paper.md

 ---
-title: 'pybdshadow: A python package for building shadow calculation, analysis and visualization'
+title: 'pybdshadow: A python package for generating, analyzing and visualizing building shadows'
 tags:
   - Python
   - GIS